 Appropriating traditional signs of Japanese elegance and refinement, Tatehana removes these signs from their original historical context of past centuries and amplifies their symbolic meaning in his art.
 He emphasizes the practice of takumi (匠), or “master craftsmanship,” grounding his work in the virtuosity of execution.
 In his seminal Heel-less Shoes Series, the raised platform sandals denoting the highest-level courtesans are taken from the cobble pathways of the Yoshiwara entertainment district of Edo (present-day Tokyo) in the 18th and 19th centuries and re-imagined with hand-crafted precision to grace the feet of current society’s most fashion-forward celebrities like Lady Gaga and Daphne Guinness.

-During Tatehana’s stay in Portland from October 1 – 8, he will give lectures at the Garden on contemporary Japanese product design/fashion/art landscape.
+As part of the opening weekend, Tatehana will give an artist lecture, Crafting the Art of Japan’s Future, on October 5.
 This exhibition is in conjunction with Portland Fashion Week 2019 (October 2-6 at the Old Church Concert Hall in Downtown Portland) Portland’s premier annual Fashion Week draws established and emerging fashion design professionals from around the globe.
-It is one of the oldest in the U.S. and is considered to be the most sustainably Produced Fashion Week in the world.
+It is one of the oldest in the U.S. and is considered to be the most sustainably produced Fashion Week in the world.

 Presenting Sponsors: Arlene Schnitzer & Jordan Schnitzer.
-Additional support provided by the Regional Arts & Culture Council; the Japan Foundation, Los Angeles; and Yamato Transport U.S.A., Inc.
+Additional support provided by Oregon Cultural Trust; Regional Arts & Culture Council; Japan Foundation, Los Angeles; and Yamato Transport U.S.A., Inc.